 Guides provide step-by-step instructions for the most common use cases built with HyperTrack.

 Track work day with visit notes: Record app events as markers to the location timeline of the user.
-Use day's trip summary to identify significant stops and ask app users to add notes for each.
 This is the most popular way to provide visibility to ops managers about work performed on the field.

 Track live route and ETA to destination: Get live routes and ETA to destination.
 Available as mobile-friendly views to share with your customers, detailed views to embed in your ops dashboards, webhooks for delays & arrivals, and more.
 Best for tracking delays and no shows, reducing customer anxiety, and proactively managing escalations before they happen.
 Improve product experience and reduce customer support costs.